 “Compensation payment amounts are based on the level of disability and there is no income or net worth requirement,” as Veterans Home Care CEO David Laiderman explained in a news release.
 Eligibility isn’t tied to overseas service or service-related disabilities and can extend to surviving spouses: “The benefit pays up to $2,050 for a single veteran and $2,431 for a married veteran,” he added.

 “It’s widely known that the VBA pays Disability Compensation for those who suffered a service-connected disability for a disease or injury due to military service,” said Laiderman.
 “However, the Aid and Attendance benefit is not often publicized.”

-Celebrate Veterans Day and National Home Care and Hospice Month with a Workforce Upgrade from CareerStaff
+Celebrate National Home Care and Hospice Month with CareerStaff

 If your agency is looking for help navigating veteran care, or if you’re seeking staff for your home health, hospice, or other long-term care facility, we’ve got the resources and the nationwide bench of clinical talent to meet your needs.
 Learn more about our workforce solutions here, or get the ball rolling by submitting a staffing request now.

-And once again, Happy National Home Care and Hospice Month and Happy Veterans Day from CareerStaff Unlimited!
+And once again, Happy National Home Care and Hospice Month from CareerStaff Unlimited!

 Last Updated on August 28, 2023